bitovi/academy/src/technology-consulting/5-communication.md

 ## Why communication matters

 Communication is fundamental to our work at Bitovi.
-It’s not just about talking—it’s about understanding, building trust, and maintaining clarity with clients, teammates, and other stakeholders.
+It’s not just about talking — it’s about understanding, building trust, and maintaining clarity with clients, teammates, and other stakeholders.
 It impacts every project, every interaction, and ultimately, the success of our business.

 Communication happens when we: